gsonnenf/ExtendedObservableCollection/README.md

 ## OBSERVABLES

-The observable collections in this library implement INotifyCollectionChanged, INotifyPropertyChanged.
-The NotifyCollectionChanged generate NotifyCollectionChangedEventArgs that fully implements the NotifyCollectionChangedAction and supports multiple Adds in a single event.
+The observable collections in this library implement INotifyCollectionChanged and INotifyPropertyChanged.
+The INotifyCollectionChanged implementation generates NotifyCollectionChangedEventArgs that fully implements the NotifyCollectionChangedAction and supports multiple Adds in a single event.
 Example libraries, such as ParallelExtensionsExtras, often take a shortcut and only generate NotifyCollectionChangedAction.Reset events.

 The observable dictionaries in this library implement a custom INotifyDictionaryChanged.
 INotifyDictionaryChanged is templated after NotifyCollectionChanged, but is used for Dictionary instead of Collection<>.
 Consequently, NotifyDictionaryChanged uses Keys instead of Indexes in its event args.
 Otherwise, the operations are analogous.